 Employees under 18 years old cannot work in the following industries:

-Additional restrictions may be put on permits to ensure that the work will not harm the safety or wellbeing of the child.
+Additional restrictions may be put on permits to ensure the work will not harm the safety or wellbeing of the child.

 How much are children allowed to work?

 During a week of school, employees under 16 years old can work up to 20 hours per week.
-Additional restrictions may be put on permits to ensure that the work will not harm the safety or wellbeing of the child.
+Additional restrictions may be put on permits to ensure the work will not harm the safety or wellbeing of the child.

 How do I apply for a Child Employment Permit?